 Jointly owned property and MTD IT

 For jointly owned properties, every individual is required to keep their own digital records and submit updates for their own share of income and expenditure.
 However, they will be permitted to record category totals in software.
-The solution of how this will work in practical terms, for example, where there are multiple properties owned in different proportions is still being developed by HMRC.
+The solution of how this will work in practical terms, for example, where there are multiple properties owned in different proportions, is still being developed by HMRC.

-As specialist advisors in property tax and accountancy, alexander is well equipped to assist Landlords and investors.
+As specialist advisors in property tax and accountancy, Alexander is well equipped to assist Landlords and investors.
 Please contact us to discuss your needs.

 Making Tax Digital for Income Tax quarterly updates